mmc41/VALJOGen/README.md

 ## 2. HOW TO USE VALJOGen IN YOUR PROJECTS:

-The VALJOGen annotationprocessor is standard since Java 6 and may be used with any standard-complient JDK1.8+ based tool like javac, eclipse, maven etc. Refer to the [getting started document](GETSTARTED.md) for more information.
+The VALJOGen annotationprocessor may be used with any standard-complient JDK1.8+ based tool like javac, eclipse, maven etc. Refer to the [getting started document](GETSTARTED.md) for more information.

 ## 3. HOW TO EXTEND VALJOGen AND CONTRIBUTE YOUR CHANGES: